tidianekhan/competitive-intelligence-pipeline/README.md

 ## Overview

-This system automates the collection and enrichment of competitor social media content.
+This system automates the collection, enrichment, and distribution of competitor social media intelligence.

 The pipeline: